manavagr1108/TRINIT_SegmentationFault_DEV02/frontend/README.md

 6. This app uses Tailwind CSS + Mantine UI, try using these as much as possible and refrain from using global CSS classes.
 7. Make sure to follow good programming practices and have proper variable and function names.
 8. Update the ReadMe if you are making changes to `config.ts` or adding new scripts in package.json

-## Guidelines

-1. Open a pr for all the works assigned to you.
-2. Refrain from force pushes.
-3. Have PR descriptions regarding what all changes are there in the current PR, helps the reviewer.
-4. Also have proper commit messages else I will directly close the PR :)

 ## Resources